Revolt Motors slashes price of electric bike RV400 by Rs 28k

-New Delhi: Electric vehicle maker Revolt Motors on Thursday said it has reduced the price of its electric bike RV400 by Rs 28,201 to Rs 90,799 in the wake of the recent changes in the FAME II policy.
+New Delhi, Jun 17: Electric vehicle maker Revolt Motors on Thursday said it has reduced the price of its electric bike RV400 by Rs 28,201 to Rs 90,799 in the wake of the recent changes in the FAME II policy.

 The bike was tagged at Rs 1,19,000 in Delhi earlier.